karthikj94/greetr/README.md

 # greetr
-When given firstname, lastname and language(optional) it generates formal and informal greetings, supports English and Spanish.
+Given firstName, lastName and language(optional) it generates formal and informal greetings.
+It supports english and spanish languages.